 - janitorial work.

-In addition to the core programs, DJJ youths may be assigned to programs to address specific individual needs.
+In addition to the core programs, youths may be assigned to programs to address specific individual needs.
 These programs include:

 - sexual behavior treatment,